karnatamp/angular/README.md

 # angular
  Persistent queue using typescript for Frontend and java Spring boot for backend.

-persistentqueue: Backend(using Java Spring Boot for DB connection)
+persistantqueue: Backend(using Java Spring Boot for DB connection)

 persistant-queue: FrontEnd(Typescript)